 Please note that parking sessions ends at 11:59 pm and there is no overnight parking allowed.

 The City requests that you call City of Cocoa Beach Finance Department at 321-868-3221 to report the out of order machine.
 To locate the Pay Station in question please provide the number of the closest parking spot to the Pay Station.

-However, vehicles with handicap placards or tags may not park unlawfully - in loading or bus zones, at a yellow curb, in a no parking or handicap space, on sidewalks or blocking fire hydrants and private driveways, etc. These violations are be enforced 24 hours/7 days.
+Yes, a vehicle with a displayed valid handicap placard or tag is allowed to park in any space without paying.
+Please be sure that Placards are hung from the rear view mirror if a hanging style placard.
+Please see City Resolution #2016-10 for more information.
+Vehicles with handicap placards or tags may not park unlawfully - in loading or bus zones, at a yellow curb, in a no parking or handicap space, on sidewalks or blocking fire hydrants and private driveways, etc. These violations are be enforced 24 hours/7 days.

 Copies of police reports are made available Monday-Friday from 9:00 am - 5:00 pm at a cost of .15 per single sided copy and .20 per double-sided copy.
 These include: case reports, accident reports, arrest records and any other information that is of public record.
 Victims may obtain a copy of their case report at no cost.
 When requesting reports by mail, please send a check for the required amount along with a self-addressed stamped envelope.

 NOTICE REGARDING CONTACT INFORMATION FOR THE CITY OF COCOA BEACH POLICE DEPARTMENT’S PUBLIC RECORDS CUSTODIAN